-The Committee may establish its own rules which shall provide that individual faculty members are entitled to submit information to the Committee, that no Committee member is permitted to participate in discussions or to vote on matters directly affecting the member's own college or area, and that Committee members will hold in strict confidence all budget information which the Committee receives on a confidential basis from the University President or other administrative officers of the University.
+The Senate Advisory Committee on University Strategic Planning may establish its own internal rules which shall provide that individual faculty members are entitled to submit information to the Committee and that Committee members will hold in strict confidence all budget and planning information which the Committee receives on a confidential basis from the University President or other administrative officers of the University.

 The Committee should respond to directions from the Senate, while retaining the freedom to set its own agenda.
-The Committee's principal role is one of consultation with the University administration, and of presenting and arguing for the views and interests of the whole faculty in the administration's long-range academic and budgetary planning.
-The Committee should strive to persuade the administration to make critical budgetary and academic policy decisions in as open and public a way as possible.
+The Committee's principal roles are to (1) consult with the University administration, and present and argue for the views and interests of the whole faculty in the administration's long-range academic and budgetary planning and (2) identify and bring to the attention of the Academic Senate various longrange, strategic issues, decisions and challenges that should be addressed in furthering the University's missions and positioning the University to be responsive to the demands of a changing and competitive environment.
+The goal of the Committee is to assure that academic interests such as academic freedom, academic excellence and principles of shared governance are considered when developing the long term strategic directions of the University.
+The Committee should strive to persuade the administration to make critical long term budgetary and academic policy decisions in as open and public a way as possible.